Paid Media for Ecommerce: Which Platforms Work and When to Use Them

-Choosing the right channel when using paid media for ecommerce depends on three things: your product, your buyer, and your stage of growth.
+Choosing the right platform when using paid media for ecommerce depends on three things: your product, your buyer, and your stage of growth.
 Google Shopping wins when buyers already know what they want and are searching for it.
 Meta wins when they do not know your brand yet and need to discover it.
 Microsoft extends reach for brands that have already proven demand on Google.
 TikTok, Pinterest, and YouTube each serve specific product types and audience profiles, and none of them work by default.

-This post is the decision framework that answers the real question: given your product, audience, AOV, and current stage of growth, which paid media channels should you run, in what order, and why.
+This post is the paid media for ecommerce decision framework that answers the real question: given your product, audience, AOV, and current stage of growth, which paid media platforms should you run, in what order, and why.

 Not sure which paid channels are right for your store?